 chart— A single result displayed as a chart.
 Best used with one result per slide.chart-plus-single-values— The slide is split into two areas.
 Non-single-value results (bar, column, timeseries, or scatter charts) appear in the main chart area.
 Results withsingleValuechart type appear in a side column as key metrics.data-table— Each result on the slide is rendered as a data table.chart-with-associated-table— A single result is displayed as both a chart and a data table below it.
 Best used with one result per slide.side-by-side-charts— Two charts rendered side by side.
 Expects exactly 2 results, both chart types (bar, column, timeseries, or scatter).
 By default each chart gets 50% of the width, but per-resultwidthin chart instructions controls proportional sizing (e.g., one chart at 70% and another at 30%).single-value-grid— A grid of single-value KPIs.
 Expects 2–6 results, all withsingleValuechart type.
 Automatically arranges into 2 or 3 columns based on the number of results.stacked-charts— Two charts stacked vertically (top/bottom).
 Expects exactly 2 results, both chart types (bar, column, timeseries, or scatter).

-If a slide has no layout set, it falls back to displaying result titles only.
+If a finding slide has no layout set, it falls back to displaying result titles only.

 Presentation Builder

 Presentation owners and editors can use the Build button on the presentation detail page to open an AI-powered workspace for organizing slides.
-The builder helps arrange key results into slides with appropriate layouts.
+The builder helps arrange findings into slides with appropriate layouts.

 How It Works